 We were pretty happy to use Skype during the last decade.
-Skype has become synonymous with instant communication, just like Xerox became a term for photocopying.
+Skype was practically synonymous with instant communication, just like Xerox became a term for photocopying.

-We’d ask people to meet on Skype and add our Skype names to the email signature.
-It’s also been a key part of our professional lives.
+We’d asked people to meet on Skype and proudly included our Skype names to the email signature.
+It’s also was a key part of our professional lives.

 But then, in 2013, Slack came along and changed the world of business communication.